mayuyu777/mayuyu777/README.md

 - 👋 Hi, I’m Natalie.
 - 👀 I’m interested in digital arts and programming.
 - 🌱 I’m currently learning React JS and planning on learning Python next.
-- 📫 How to reach me via email: sagnoynatalie@gmail.com
+- 📫 You may reach me via email: sagnoynatalie@gmail.com

 <!---
 mayuyu777/mayuyu777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.